itaneja2/class_average_clustering/README.md

 		python plot_clusters.py --input_dir /path/to/folder/generated/by/gen_dist_matrix --num_clusters 1

 	* You have the option to specify the number of clusters generated.
 By default, the program separates the class averages out into the 'optimal' number of clusters based on similarities of their normalized cross-correlation.
 This appears to be useful step to separate junk from non-junk.
-However, this step may generate clusters with class averages from different views that visually appear very distinct.
-If you don't want to separate your class averages out into different clusters, you can specify this with the `--num_clusters 1` option.
+If there is a minor amount of junk in your class averages, I wouldn't recommend separating your class averages out into different clusters.
+This can be specified with the `--num_clusters 1` option.
 More generally, if you want to separate your class averages out into N clusters, you can specify this with the `--num_clusters N` option.

 Once this is done running, you should see a file structure looking as follows: